Oni22/stateprovider/README.md

 # StateProvider for Flutter

-An easy and lightweight StateProvider for handling global data.
-This Plugin wraps an InheritedWidget into a StreamBuilder for updating the UI if any changes appears in InheritedWidget.
+A lightweight StateProvider for handling global data.
+This Plugin wraps an InheritedWidget into a StreamBuilder for updating the UI if any changes appears in the InheritedWidget.

 ## Getting Started